Djembe Beginners’ Course – Details

 About Me (Who am I ?)

 Besides the above, I am a proud member of ADEM (Arts Dynamics Entrepreneurs Mastermind) founded by Sofie Marin.
-You can find out more about this by clicking here.
-If you are an artist yourself (or know people who are) please do yourself (or them) a favour and check this out or share this link.

 How Does It Work?